neondatabase/website/content/docs/introduction/billing.md

 The _Project storage_ metric counts the amount of data stored in all of your Neon projects.
 Project storage is the sum of two values:

-1. The logical size of of all databases in your Neon projects, which includes PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
+1. The logical size of all databases in your Neon projects, which includes PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
 You can think of this as a _snapshot_ of your data at a point in time.
 2. The size of retained Write-Ahead Log (WAL), which is a record of data changes.
+Neon retains WAL to support _point-in-time restore_ and _database branching_.
 Two factors determine the size of retained WAL:
-   - Your _point-in-time-recovery window_, which you can think of as a _retained data history_.
-Neon retains a data history in the form of WAL records.
+   - The _point-in-time-recovery window_, which is _retained data history_ in the form of WAL records.
 The default point-in-time-restore window is seven days, which means that Neon stores seven days of data history.
-Data that falls out of this window is evicted from storage and no longer counted as project storage.
+Data (WAL) that falls out of this window is evicted from storage and no longer counted toward project storage.
+The following diagram shows the primary branch of a Neon project (`main`) depicted as a timeline and a snapshot of your data that sits at the beginning of the point-in-time-restore window.

        ```text
        main   ---------########>